 One of the benefits of 529 plans is the tax-free earnings that grow over a period of time.
-The longer money is invested, the more time it has to grow and the greater the tax benefits are.
-Some of these potential benefits will be lost if money is withdrawn within a short period of time after it is contributed.
+The longer your money is invested, the more time it has to grow and the greater your tax benefits.
+You will lose some of these potential benefits if you withdraw money from a 529 plan account within a short period of time after it is contributed.

 The special tax benefits offered under a 529 plan vary depending on the state and the 529 plan.
 In addition, state and federal laws that affect 529 plans could change.
-Account users should make sure they understand the tax implications of investing in a 529 plan and consider whether to consult a tax adviser before doing so.
+You should make sure you understand the tax implications of investing in a 529 plan and consider whether to consult a tax adviser before doing so.

-The expansion of 529 accounts to include K-12 educational expenses could be helpful for some parents who want to send their children to private elementary or secondary schools, but it's important to note that these plans are only available to those with money to invest.
-They are not a substantive school choice program where public funds set aside for a child follow that child to the educational setting that works best for him or her.
+The expansion of 529 accounts to include K-12 educational expenses could be helpful for some parents who want to send their children to private elementary or secondary schools, but it's important to note that these plans are only available to those with money to invest-they are not a substantive school choice program where public funds set aside for a child follow that child to the educational setting that works best for him or her.